-25 With $\mu{\pi} = 0$, this model is similar (except for the use of an ex ante real rate) to the one used by Ophanides (1999).
-Ophanides, however, only considers non-optimized versions of the T and N1 rules.
+&lt;sup>25 With $\mu{\pi} = 0.0$ , this model is similar (except for the use of an ex ante real rate) to the one used by Orphanides (1999).
+Orphanides, however, only considers non-optimised versions of the T and N1 rules.

-Overall, the T rule does exceptionally well against the nominal output rules especially because only data uncertainty about the output gap has been considered.
+Overall, the T rule does exceptionally well against the nominal output rules especially considering that only data uncertainty about the output gap has been included.

-6. Hybrid rules
+5. Hybrid Rules

-The above results demonstrate that the T rule pretty clearly dominates two alternative nominal output rules that have been proposed in the literature even after consideration of likely model and output gap uncertainty.
-However, a policymaker need not be limited to just the discrete choice among these three simple rules.
+The above results demonstrate that the T rule pretty clearly dominates two alternative nominal output rules that have been proposed in the literature, even after consideration of likely model and output gap uncertainty.
+However, a policy maker need not be limited to just the discrete choice among these three simple rules.
 Especially with output gap uncertainty, it may be better to consider rules that augment the T rule response to inflation and the output gap with an additional response to nominal output growth.
-Specifically, consider hybrid rules of the form:
+Specifically, consider hybrid rules of the form